Vettai: Development

 In April 2010, following the success of Paiyaa, Cloud Nine Movies, who had distributed the film, announced a successive collaboration with the film's director N. Linguswamy, who would make a romantic action film with Silambarasan in the lead role.
 For pre-production works, the crew of the team subsequently headed to Macau to work out the script, following which Lingusamy moved to the Orange County resort in Coorg, Karnataka to finalise the script.
-Later that month a photo shoot was completed, with Silambarsan sporting the get up of an NCC cadet, However, in July 2010, reports suggested that Silambarasan was dropped from the project, since he suddenly, without informing Lingusamy and Dhayanidhi, signed himself up and began working in Vaanam (2011).
+Later that month a photoshoot was completed, with Silambarsan sporting the get up of an NCC cadet.
+However, in July 2010, reports suggested that Silambarasan was dropped from the project, since he suddenly, without informing Lingusamy and Dhayanidhi, signed himself up and began working in Vaanam (2011).
 Silambarasan, in return, revealed that he had not officially signed Cloud Nine Pictures' film, and only decided to work on Vaanam, since Lingusamy was not able to narrate the complete script, despite making him wait for over 100 days.
 Controversially, Silambarasan later signed another film in September 2010, which was similarly titled as Vettai Mannan.

 Eventually in September 2010, the film was official announced at a press meet with the title Vettai with Arya replacing Silambarasan.
 At the press meet, he revealed that he worked for over three months on the script, keeping his editor Anthony Gonsalvez and cinematographer Nirav Shah updated about the developments.
-The film's principal photography was initially supposed to commence in June 2010, but due to pre-production works, it got delayed further and was postponed to December.
-The film was announced as a bilingual project, to be shot separately in Tamil and Telugu.
+The film's principal photography was supposed to commence in December 2010.
+It was announced as a bilingual project, to be shot separately in Tamil and Telugu.
 The Telugu version was supposed to be produced by Tirupati Prasad of Mega Supergood Films and feature Mahesh Babu in the lead role, with Madhavan reprising his role.
 In March 2011, Cloud Nine Movies stepped out of the project, which prompted Linguswamy to produce Vettai, too, under his home banner Thirupathi Brothers along with his brother Subash Chandra Bose.